Unidata/awips2/docs/edex/case-studies.md

 # Viewing Archive Data in CAVE

-Because we are installing and confiruging a standalone EDEX archive server with no real-time LDM data ingest, and with purge rules disabled, any archive data that is ingested will be the "latest available" to CAVE, and you will see CAVE product menu time fill in with the latest of all data ingested.
+Because we are installing and configuring a standalone EDEX archive server without real-time LDM data ingest (and with purge disabled), any case study data that is ingested will be the "latest available" to CAVE, and you will see CAVE product menu time fill in with the latest of all data ingested.

-However, to display specific time-based data (in case you ingest more than one archive case study), there are two options:
+However, to display specific time-based data (in case you ingest more than one case study), there are two options:

 ## 1. Load Mode &gt; Inventory